Hong Kong warns removing U.S. special status is a 'double-edged sword'

 The former British colony has been racked by civil unrest amid fears Beijing is curbing the high degree of autonomy it has enjoyed under a “one country, two systems” formula adopted when it returned to Chinese rule in 1997.

-“Any sanctions are a double-edged sword that will not only harm the interests of Hong Kong but also significantly those of the U.S.,” Hong Kong’s government said late on Thursday.
+“Any sanctions are a double-edged sword that will not only harm the interests of Hong Kong but also significantly those of the U.S.,” Hong Kong’s pro-Beijing government said late on Thursday.

 From 2009 to 2018, the U.S. trade surplus of $297 billion with Hong Kong was the biggest among all Washington’s trading partners, and 1,300 U.S. firms were based in the city, it said.

 Beijing says the new legislation, likely to come into force before September, will tackle secession, subversion, terrorism and foreign interference in the city.
-It could see Chinese intelligence agencies set up bases in Hong Kong.
+It could also see Chinese intelligence agencies set up bases in Hong Kong.

-China’s Ministry of Public Security (MPS) said it would “guide and support Hong Kong police to stop violence and restore order”.
-Hong Kong’s police have been independent from China and the MPS has no enforcement powers in the city.
+In the latest assertion of Beijing’s authority over the territory, China’s Ministry of Public Security (MPS) said it would “direct and support Hong Kong police to stop violence and restore order”.

+The city’s police have been independent from China and the MPS has no enforcement powers in the city.

+Hong Kong publishing tycoon and democracy activist Jimmy Lai said he would fight to the last against Beijing’s imposition of national security laws.
+European Union governments expressed “grave concern” over China’s move.

-Riot police fired pepper pellets this week to disperse thousands of protesters in the city’s first major unrest since anti-government demonstrations paralysed it for months last year, and after the coronavirus dampened fervour this year.
+As anti-government tensions flared this week, riot police fired pepper pellets to disperse thousands of protesters in the city’s first major unrest since demonstrations paralysed it for months last year.
+There had been a lull, partly as a result of the coronavirus outbreak this year.

-The Fitch ratings agency said it expected Hong Kong’s economy to contract by 5% this year, in large part because of the coronavirus, and the outlook for the operating environment for its banks was negative.

-Hong Kong's Hang Seng index .HSI, which has lost about 3% after the news of the security legislation, was down 0.711% in the early afternoon.
+It said China had lodged solemn representations to countries condemning its plans and was determined to take countermeasures against any U.S. actions.

+Underscoring the risk for foreign businesses of becoming caught in the political crossfire, former Hong Kong leader Leung Chun-ying criticised banking group HSBC Holdings plc (HSBA.L) for not making its “stance” clear on China’s imposition of the new law.

-Trump’s top economic adviser, Larry Kudlow, warned that Hong Kong, which has enjoyed special privileges under U.S. law on the basis of its high degree of autonomy from Beijing, may now need to be treated like China on trade and other financial matters.
+In Washington, Trump’s top economic adviser, Larry Kudlow, said Hong Kong, which has enjoyed special privileges under U.S. law on the basis of its high degree of autonomy, may now need to be treated like China on trade and other financial matters.

 The State Department said it could “no longer certify that Hong Kong continues to warrant (differential) treatment” from Beijing.

-Chinese authorities and Hong Kong’s Beijing-backed government say the legislation poses no threat to the city’s autonomy and the interests of foreign investors would be preserved.
+Fitch ratings agency said it expected Hong Kong’s economy to contract by 5% this year, largely because of the coronavirus, and the outlook for the operating environment for its banks was negative.

+Hong Kong's Hang Seng index .HSI, which has lost about 3% after the news of the security legislation, was down 0.7%.

-Many Hong Kong residents feel their city is on the cusp of historic change, however.
+Many Hong Kong residents feel their city is on the cusp of historic change.

 “No matter how it turns out, I’ll always stand on the people’s side,” said Samantha Tam, 27.
-The office worker said the uncertainty had made her put on hold plans to have a baby after she gets married next year.
+The office worker said the uncertainty had made her put on hold plans to have a baby.

-“When Hong Kong really loses special status, China will see the consequences.
-I just want to burn together,” she said, paraphrasing a protest slogan aimed at Beijing: “If we burn, you burn with us.”
+“When Hong Kong really loses special status, China will see the consequences.”

+The office of the U.N.
+High Commissioner for Human Rights said it feared the situation was becoming increasingly tense and polarised, and urged authorities to let peaceful protesters exercise their right to freedom of expression and to assemble safely.

-Hong Kong’s Beijing-backed leader, Carrie Lam, urged citizens to “join hands to pursue our dreams while putting aside our differences”, in a statement published in newspapers.
+In a statement published in newspapers, Hong Kong’s Beijing-backed leader, Carrie Lam, urged citizens to “join hands to pursue our dreams while putting aside our differences”.

 The legislation was needed because of a “terrorist threat”, she said, adding that organisations advocating “independence and self-determination” had challenged the authority of mainland and local governments and pleaded for foreign interference.